pieter-van-prooijen/recipe-picker/README.md

 **Note: use cider-jackin-cljs (C-c M-S-j) not plain cider-jackin (C-C M-j)

+Choose "shadow-cljs" on the first prompt, "app" on the second

 The mentioned `dir-local.el` file has been created.

+Don't run in parallel with "lein dev" mentioned below.

 ### Run application: